An indie filmmaker explains why every creator needs a scene - Issue #00004

 Your mission and vision don’t have to be complicated.
 “Right now, our mission is just to make relevant pieces of work again.
 The work we were making previously, whether it be politicized work about human rights, like Soka Africa, or about music scenes, like bassweight or street art and graffiti, it was very relevant.
 And I think that's why they did well and sold well.”

-But scenes can’t be manufactured
+6. Scenes can’t be manufactured

 During this time, Shaz was also working on a passion project, Soi Music TV, a platform documenting urban music scenes emerging throughout Southeast Asia.
 They released two music videos every week for two years and brought a community together, but bumped up against the hyperlocal nature of music scenes in the region.